Have you met Stephanie?

 Ah.
 This is not the first time I’ve heard this approach.

-I stop weeding.
+I stop weeding and sigh ever so slightly.
 “Yes, I do.
 Now are you going to ask me to give my money to you?”

 “Yes, ma’am, if you could just see your way clear to giving me a couple dollars, I haven’t eaten in two days.”